crs4/health-gateway/docs/architecture.rst

-            it manages the communications with the Destinations; it exposes an API which enables the person to open, authorize, modify or delete a data flow, redirecting the person to the Consent Manager, after her/his secure authentication on the Identity Provider;
+            it manages the communications with the Destinations; it exposes an API which enables the person to open, authorize, modify or delete a data flow, redirecting the person to the Consent Manager, after their secure authentication on the Identity Provider;
             it notifies the Health Gateway Backend with the results of the identification/authorization steps to allow the